KaeIan/Content/Personal/AboutMe.md

 I am Kaelan Reece, and I am an Australian Software Engineer.

-I am passionate about building high-quality applications which have a positive impact on society.
+I am passionate about building high-quality applications which have positively impact on society and improve quality of life.
 I enjoy solving problems, challenging myself, meeting new people and explore new places.

 I am available for the development of freelance or open-source projects.

-## Professional Goal

-To apply the combined knowledge and technical Software Engineering and Business skills I have acquired to positively impact society and improve quality of life.

 ## Skills